TimoFreiberg/typestate-post/suitability-examples.md

 This made it quite easy to apply the pattern.

-## No IO
+## No IO between the states

-The data is always received in the same state, any previous validation is omitted.
+The data is always received in the same initial state, `New`.
-The intermediate states also never leave the program memory.
+The intermediate states never leave the process memory.
 This means that there is no need to ever validate that, e.g. a `RepairOrder<WaitingForPayment>` is still in its correct state, as the data is not passed anywhere that could change the state[^immutable-language].

 ## Ruining the typestate pattern with complex state transitions